This race is part of the 2018 Salomon Ultra Running Academy & Festival

 Location: Finishline/Catch the Bus/Parking and Post Race Festivities will be at Sierra at Tahoe Resort in Twin Bridges, CA. Address: 1111 Sierra at Tahoe Rd, Twin Bridges, CA 95735

-Date: Saturday, September 8, 2018.
-Start time for race is 6:30am at Spooner Summit.
+Date & Time: Saturday, September 8 at 6:30am at Spooner Summit.
 Buses will leave Sierra at Tahoe Resort at 5:15am for the start line.

 Race Cut Off: 18 hours.
 Cut off will be at 12:30am Sunday, Sept 9 at the finish.
 Cut offs are strict and must be enforced for the safety of the runners and to respect the volunteers’ time.
 The individual cut offs for certain aid stations as follows: